Enter the 7/7 Score

 Step 2: Don't Rush Product Research

 HUGE mistake.
 Product research is hard.
 It can take a while.
-Sometimes people fall into a product that passes the 7/7 score and has a high ROI and they can just jump on it.
-I've seen people literally start their FBA journey, and have their first product shipping to Amazon before the first 30 days are up.
-I've also seen people take upwards of six months to find a product.
+Sometimes people fall into a product that passes the 7/7 score.
+As well as has a high ROI and they can just jump on it.
+I've seen people literally start their FBA journey.
+As well as have their first product shipping to Amazon.
+Before the first 30 days are up.
+As well as people take upwards of six months to find a product.
 It takes time.
-One thing to remember is the product research portion of FBA is where all of your money will be made down the road.
+One thing to remember is the product research portion of FBA is where all of your money will be made.
 Don't rush this part.
 It's a sure way to fail.

 Step 3: PPC Analysis Paralysis